Alexandra Jane Noble SCIENCE COMMUNICATION Awards

 Presented in memory of Alexandra Jane Noble, the awards are:

-Science and Society Award—focused on recognizing individuals who are making impacts in different areas, including social media, film, books, etc. and for academic researchers, specifically faculty, graduate students, etc.
+Science and Society Award—Focuses on recognizing individuals who are making impacts in different areas, including social media, film, books, etc. and for academic researchers, specifically faculty, graduate students, etc.

 Click on the images on the right for details about each of the 2019 awardees.

-The AJN Award program is overseen by Chuck House, former engineering director at HP, former director of Stanford’s MediaX program, member of the board of the Computer History Museum, and past president of the Association for Computing Machinery (ACM).
+The AJN Award program is overseen by Chuck House, former engineering director at HP, former director of mediaX at Stanford University, member of the board of the Computer History Museum, and past president of the Association for Computing Machinery (ACM).